Associate Professor, Department of Biochemistry, Yong Loo Lin School of Medicine, NUS

 Director, NUS Synthetic Biology for Clinical and Technological Innovation (SynCTI)

 Lead, NUHS Summit Research Programme, Synthetic Biology (SRP)

 Matthew Chang has made contributions in the field of synthetic biology.
 His research interests lie in the development of biological systems that perform programmable functions.
-His work has received international recognition and is featured in leading media outlets worldwide.
+His work has received international recognitions and has been featured in leading media outlets worldwide.
 He has been honored with the Scientific and Technological Achievement Award from U.S. Environmental Protection Agency.
-He serves as an editor for Biotechnology for Biofuels, IET Synthetic Biology, Applied Biochemistry and Biotechnology, and Critical Reviews in Microbiology, and as an editorial board member for Biotechnology Journal, ACS Synthetic Biology and Cell Systems.
-He serves on the international advisory panel of the Synthetic Biology Open Language (SBOL), an open standard designed to facilitate the exchange and storage of genetic designs.
-He is a strong advocate of promoting interdisciplinary science that marries engineering, biological, medical and social sciences through primary, secondary and tertiary education, and public science outreach.
+He serves as an editor and an editorial board member for a number of journals including Cell Systems, ACS Synthetic Biology, Biotechnology for Biofuels, Metabolic Engineering, and Critical Reviews in Microbiology.
+He serves on the advisory committee of key international research programs such as the Synthetic Biology Open Language (SBOL), Chinese National GeneBank and CSIRO Future Science Platform.
+He is a strong advocate of promoting interdisciplinary science that marries engineering, biological, medical and social sciences through education and public science outreach.

-- Pham HL, Wong A, Chua N, Teo WS, Yew WS, and Chang MW (2017) Engineering a riboswitch-based genetic platform for the self-directed evolution of acid-tolerant phenotypes.
+- Pham HL, Wong A, Chua N, Teo WS, Yew WS, Chang MW* (2017) Engineering a riboswitch-based genetic platform for the self-directed evolution of acid-tolerant phenotypes.
 Nature Communications.
-8:411
+8:411.

-- Hwang IY, Koh E, Wong A, March JC, Bentley WE, Lee YS, and Chang MW (2017) Engineered probiotic Escherichia coli can eliminate and prevent Pseudomonas aeruginosa gut infection in animal models.
+- Hwang IY, Koh E, Wong A, March JC, Bentley WE, Lee YS, Chang MW* (2017) Engineered probiotic Escherichia coli can eliminate and prevent Pseudomonas aeruginosa gut infection in animal models.
 Nature Communications.
-8:15028
+8:15028.